 For starters, you stop thinking about how much something costs as the basis for determining whether it is a want or a need.
 If your family is fortunate enough to have more discretionary spending money than most, taking that approach tends to skew the wants vs. needs thought process.

-Instead, use your values (beliefs on what is important) to determine wants vs. needs.
+Instead, use your values (beliefs on what is important) to determine wants and needs.
 Using your values allows you to make much better decisions.

 To help you get the discussion going on not only the difference between wants and needs but also the important things in your life that you really need to feel good, safe, and taken care of, try our game: